 - Contribute to the U.S.’s foreign policy objectives and promote mutual understanding between the American people and people of other countries.

-- Reach international markets and develop international networks and partnerships – Hosting a J-1 participant will grant your business a deeper insight into international markets.
+- Reach international markets and develop international networks and partnerships – Hosting an international Intern/Trainee or Summer Work Travel student will grant your business a deeper insight into international markets.
 Your employees will also polish their cross-cultural communication skills by interacting with international participants on a daily basis.